fran-pena/vscode-mingw-w64/examples/example_2_interactive_input/README.md

   - compiles with `gfortran` and arguments: `"args": ["-Wall", "-g", "-o", "a.exe", "hello_read.f90"]`;

 - Rule _debug_ in _launch.json_:
-  - I/O is managed in the internal terminal: `"externalConsole": false`.
+  - I/O is managed in the internal terminal.